mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 - We cannot reuse the remote submission algorithm, unless we want to have dependency on the Mantid Framework for a single algorithm

 # 3. Addressing of old Tomography GUI problems with the new Python GUI

+Usage of Matplotlib to implement a new ROI tab comes with all the features we would need to manually implement otherwise, and is one of the biggest PROs for a GUI in Python.

+In Python we also get easier integration with the rest of the reconstruction scripts (the `isis_imaging.core` package), previously there were a lot of files that were just plain data structures that hold all of the available filters and their command line parameters.
+This means a change in the `core` scripts needs to be _manually_ reflected into the GUI code.

+The `core` scripts were rewritten in January 2017, to fix previous problems they had with handling larger stacks and generally poor documentation/structure, making maintenance and testing impossible, and any extension with filters or reconstruction tools hard.
+This rewriting broke the ability to run a reconstruction from the old Tomography GUI, because the CLI changed, but the old CLI was hard-coded to the C++ interface.

 - No flexible layout
 - Cannot load more than one image/image volume at any time